How Important is a CPU for Gaming?

 With all these things mentioned, there is another factor to account for.
 This would be the memory (RAM) and game storage (HDD or SDD).
 Whenever you install a game, you choose a storage location for the game’s installation files.
 When you boot the game, there is no way your computer can run all the game’s assets.

 The RAM stores all the temporary data needed for running the game.
 When the game runs, the RAM starts preparing the data to be processed by none other than the CPU.
-These data are some of the things mentioned before but, those were only a fraction of the kind of data being processed.
+This data can be some of the things mentioned before, but those were only a fraction of the kind of data potentially being processed.

 Let us take a game like Civilization 6 as an example.
 Each of the computer-controlled rulers will take turns each round with hundreds of options to do in each of those turns.
 As you progress to the later stages of the game, those hundreds of options might turn to thousands.
 The minds of all the computer-controlled rules will all be processed by your CPU.